I find internal corporate research fascinating.

 Most merchants who achieve the levels of success that were seen in our sample group were no strangers to Print on Demand (POD).
 They sometimes had significant experience in the printing industry, often they had multiple years of experience with different POD vendors, and they typically extensively researched us and our competitors before making a decision.
 The vast majority of these merchants are not exclusively using a single POD company for their needs but are often using [us] and multiple competitors simultaneously.

-Additionally, many merchants run other businesses in addition to their [us] store.
+Additionally, many merchants run other businesses in addition to their store with [us].
 With this knowledge, it becomes clear that retaining these merchants is a challenging activity.
 There is virtually no lock in, as the barriers to shifting products to another competitor are low.
 This is also true in reverse as it is much easier for merchants to come to [us].

 Additionally, merchants are always aware of what our competitors are doing and what they are releasing.
 This means [we] are never being viewed in isolation, but that the customer experience baseline is created across the entire customer journey.